sodadata/docs/soda-core/overview.md

     - row_count > 0
 ```

-Support for table filters, typically used to check only the most recent data that was just produced.
+Checks with table filters that you can use to check only the most recent data in a table:
 ```yaml
 table filter CUSTOMERS [daily]:
   filter: TIMESTAMP '${ts_start}' <= "ts" AND "ts" < TIMESTAMP '${ts_end}'